syjgino/SLA/README.md

 <!-- Data Analysis -->
 ## Data Analysis
 ### Setup
-1. You will need a Species Name Dictionary (spname_dict_xxx) and a Standard Dictionary (standard_dict_xxx.xlsx) to perform the data analysis step.
+1. You will need a Species Name Dictionary (spname_dict_xxx.xlsx) and a Standard Dictionary (standard_dict_xxx.xlsx) to perform the data analysis step.
 Make sure these match the Analyst methods utilized in your sample run.
 You will also need the Sample Map you filled out while setting up the samples.
 Follow the example on the Sample Map.
 Make